ansible/workshops/exercises/ansible_security/README.md

 # Ansible Workshop - Ansible Security Automation

 Ansible is a simple yet powerful IT automation engine for application deployment, configuration management, and orchestration that you can learn quickly.
-In this lab you will learn to use Ansible as an automation platform for automating security tools.
+This workshop shows, step by step, how you can reach this goal using Ansible to orchestrate 3 investigation and response activities involving multiple security tools -  an enterprise firewall (CheckPoint Next Generation Firewall), an intrusion detection system (Snort) and a SIEM (Splunk Enterprise Security).

+Learn and practice how Ansible can be used to automate different security platforms.
+Understand how Ansible Automation can support security teams to create more efficient and streamlined investigation and remediation processes.

 **Read this in other languages**: [![uk](../../images/uk.png) English](README.md).